 - Free to view during hours: Tuesday-Saturday, 10am-5pm; Sunday, noon-5pm, closed Mondays

-The public is invited to the opening reception for the new exhibit, Memorial: Positive and Negative Space, by indigenous artist Tony A.Tiger.
-Drinks and hors d’oeuvres will be served while guests get the first view of his latest exhibit.
-Tiger will be on hand to speak about his work, process and answer your questions.
+See the new exhibit, Memorial: Positive and Negative Space, by indigenous artist Tony A.Tiger.
 See his work at the Gardens before seeing it next month at the opening of the First Americans Museum.

 Tony A. Tiger is an artist, an Indigenous art curator and educator.
 Tiger is a member of the Sac and Fox Tribe with Seminole and Muscogee Creek ancestry.
 He earned a Master of Fine Art degree from the University of Oklahoma and a Bachelor of Fine Art degree from Oklahoma State University.
 His art has been exhibited nationally and internationally, with numerous awards to his credit.
 His latest curation project Speak: Speak While You Can, a multi tribal art exhibition focusing on the revitalization of Indigenous languages in Oklahoma, opens at the Seminole Nation Museum in Wewoka September 1.
 Tiger is married to Brenda his faithful supporter.
 He enjoys the outdoors and community activities.
 Tiger is represented by the Exhibit C Gallery in Oklahoma City Bricktown and the Rain Maker Gallery in Bristol, UK.